Kononnable/typeorm-model-generator/README.md

       npx typeorm-model-generator -d "Z:\sqlite.db" -e sqlite -o .
       ````
 ## Naming strategy
 If you want to generate custom names for properties in generated entities you need to use custom naming strategy.
-You need to create your own version of [NamingStrategy](https://github.com/Kononnable/typeorm-model-generator/blob/master/src/NamingStrategy.ts) nad pass it as command parameter.
+You need to create your own version of [NamingStrategy](https://github.com/Kononnable/typeorm-model-generator/blob/master/src/NamingStrategy.ts) and pass it as command parameter.

 ```typeorm-model-generator -d typeorm_mg --namingStrategy=./NamingStrategy -e sqlite -db /tmp/sqliteto.db```